 Cyber Security Threats including unauthorised access could be resulted from attempted cyberattacks which may lead to data breaches.
 A major cyber security breach is likely to have significant impacts on the Company's business and infrastructure with the cost of dealing with the operational disruption, remedial steps to mitigate data leakage, brand and reputational damage and steps to meet regulatory compliance.
 As part of further mitigation efforts, the Company has deployed both technical and administrative measures such as implementation of advanced threat protection tools, reinforcement of cyber security governance structure and awareness, and enhancement of cyber security procedures and guidelines.
-In addition, regular staff training programs are conducted to ensure that employees are well-informed about the latest cyber security practices and threats.
 Dedicated security teams, as well as Security Operations Centre, have also been assigned to monitor suspicious traffics and activities to combat cyberattacks on the Company's connection to the corporate network.